stephenkarpeles/hep.bcbs.com/README.md

 The `master` branch would normally be excluded, but this workflow can be triggered by the GitHub API's [`workflow_dispatch`][workflow] and [`repository_dispatch`][repo] events, which use the repository's default branch.

+Note: builds for any non-deployment branches will currently default to using the Drupal `stage` environment as the Drupal data source.

 [workflow]: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch
 [repo]: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch